sokdenspace/MyProjects/PyOpenGL/_readme.txt

-# This method is installation all in one command-line (line 2)
+# This method is installation all collections in one command-line (line 2)
 # pip install -r _readme.txt

 PyOpenGL